-\begin{lemma} Enriques manifolds of symplectic or CY types are even-dimensional and the two types exclude each other. \end{lemma}
+\begin{lemma} Enriques manifolds of symplectic or CY type are even-dimensional and the two types exclude each other if the dimension is strictly greater than $2$. \end{lemma}

 \begin{proof} An Enriques manifold $X$ of IHS type is clearly even-dimensional.
-If $X$ is of CY type, let $Y\to X$ be a cyclic \'etale cover where $Y$ is a CY manifold.
-If $Y$ is odd-dimensional, then its Euler characteristic is $\chi(Y, \cO_Y) = 0$, so $\chi(X,\cO_X) = 0$ also.
-But since the quotient is \'etale, $H^0(X,\Omega_X^p) = H^0(Y, \Omega_Y^p)^\inv = 0$ for $0<p<n$ and $H^0(X, \omega_X) = 0$ since $K_X$ is torsion, so $\chi(X, \cO_X) = 1$: this is a contradiction so $Y$ is even-dimensional.
-Since even dimensional CY manifolds are simply connected, in each type the cyclic \'etale cover of the definition is the universal cover, so both types exclude each other. \end{proof}
+If $X$ is of CY type, let $Y\to X$ be a cyclic \'etale cover of degree $d\geq 2$, where $Y$ is a CY manifold.
+If $Y$ is odd-dimensional, then its Euler characteristic is $\chi(Y, \cO_Y) = 0$, so $\chi(X,\cO_X) = 0$ by Proposition~\ref{prop:chi}.
+But since the quotient is \'etale, $H^0(X,\Omega_X^p) = H^0(Y, \Omega_Y^p)^\inv = 0$ for $0<p<n$, and $H^0(X, \omega_X) = 0$ since $K_X$ is torsion, giving $\chi(X, \cO_X) = 1$: this is a contradiction so $Y$ is even-dimensional.
+Since even dimensional CY manifolds and IHS manifolds are simply connected, in each type the cyclic \'etale cover of the definition is the universal cover, hence both types exclude each other. \end{proof}

 \begin{cor} An Enriques manifold is of CY type if and only if its canonical cover is a CY manifold, and it admits a unique cyclic \'etale CY cover.
 Its index is always two. \end{cor}